 There is a big problem with firearms in the United Stated of America.
 But it’s only a problem for the emotional reactors to gun-related tragedies.
-And it’s a problem for liberal, amoral agenda-pushers who, along with the reactors, are clueless about civics and hope to disarm American citizens.
+And it’s a problem for liberal, amoral agenda-pushers who, along with the reactors, are clueless about civics and push to disarm American citizens.
 The thing is, disarming and other forms of arms control didn’t work very well for millions of Jews, Bosnians, Rwandans, Kurds, and Native Americans.
+At least that’s the truth in non-revisionist history.

 This sentiment of arms control spreads quickly to those who sympathize with these victims of atrocity.
 And the sympathizers dash headlong to speak or spew venomous lies about that which they know not.
-They must do so, for as is said, “If a lie is repeated often (and passionately) enough people will believe it.”
-One cannot be an amoral liberal if people have guns.
-Let me expose their rationale: Sympathization can lead to gun registration, then restricterization, then confiscation, and then ultimately communization.
-I made up a couple of those words, but you get the picture.
+They must do so, for as it is said, “If a lie is repeated often (and passionately) enough people will believe it.”
+One cannot be an amoral liberal puppeteer if people have guns.
+Let me expose their rationale: Sympathization can lead to gun registration, then restrictization, then confiscation, and then ultimately communization.
+I made up one of the words, but you get the picture.

 Back to the victims.
 They need time to heal, at least as much as can be made well.
 We need to be the rational voice in this time of their distress.
 And we need to stand guard against emotional, immature social engineering.
-That means to not play into the amoral liberals hand nor affirm the immature rationale of children.
+That means to not play into the liberal puppeteer’s hand nor affirm the immature rationale of children.

 This goes deeper than naive school children know and feigning adults admit.
 It’s the societal-cultural structure that’s at fault, and which has been patiently and progressively pieced together in the last few generations.
 It masquerades as a polite, humble worldview while in reality it is a vulgar, brutal regimen.
-And now a younger generation blames people like me, and inanimate objects, and peaceful organizations (like the NRA of which I’m gladly a life member) for the hostilities, mostly because these kids have been brainwashed to believe that the following issues are settled law, social norms, and sanctioned responses:
+And now a younger generation blames people like me, and inanimate objects, and peaceful organizations (like the NRA of which I’m gladly a life member, and which has taught more children firearms safety than all other organizations combined) for the hostilities, mostly because these kids have been brainwashed to believe that the following issues are settled law, social norms, and sanctioned responses:

 - The Christian Bible has no place in the classroom.
-Leave it at home or better yet, throw it away.
+Leave it at home or better yet, burn it.
 It’s an embarrassing piece of fake literature.

 - Christian symbols are to be ridiculed and removed.
-Unrelentingly shout down those who wear a cross or display a manger scene.
+Unrelentingly shout down those who wear a cross or display a manger scene because they have no freedom of speech or religion.
 Or just pee on baby Jesus.
-It’s okay because that’s free speech.
+It’s okay because that’s real free speech.

 - Speaking of Jesus, don’t.
 But you are free to read and quote out loud Allah, Buddha, Malcolm X, Marx, Satan, Witch Hazel, and others who have earned your admiration and devotion.

 - Christian “convictions” are intolerable gestures by wacky religious hypocrites.
 Don’t tolerate them.
-Malign and censure them.
+Malign and censure them because they know nothing about toleration.

 - Christianity has no place in our society because there is a wall of separation between church and state.
 Its public expression should be disallowed, with insolent action if necessary.
 According to the Constitution, we must suppress it.
 (For the record, separation between church and state is not in the Constitution; and although the deist Thomas Jefferson mentioned it in a letter, the phrase was coined by the Christian Roger Williams in the 1600’s to describe a movement that sought to protect people from the heavy-hand of a government that wished to be head of the church.
 What goes around comes around.)

 - Church shootings are not as important as school shootings.
 Who needs those Christians anyway?
-(My own observation is that there is not nearly the amount of call for gun-control after a church shooting as there is after a school shooting, especially when the bad guy with a gun is stopped by a good guy with a gun as happened at a church in Sutherland Springs, Texas, in November 2017 – and the good guy had a… dare I say it… an AR15 response rifle – note that it was not an assault rifle.)
+(My own observation is that there is not nearly the amount of call for gun-control, or any action for that matter, after a church shooting as there is after a school shooting, especially when the bad guy with a gun is stopped by a good guy with a gun as happened at a church in Sutherland Springs, Texas, in November 2017 – and the good guy had a… dare I say it… an AR15 response rifle – note that it was not an assault rifle.
+And dare I say this: An armed citizen took action there, much to the dismal contrast of four “highly trained,” armed law enforcement officers standing around outside a school in Florida while inside a madman was gunning down kids.
+Egads, people!)

 There’s more.
 The societal-cultural structure now includes a huge wing that harbors, fertilizes, and caters to the devaluing of human life and the defense of immoral choices: